 The knee is one of the hardest working parts of the body.
 It makes it possible for us to walk, run, jump, kneel, sit, stand, etc.

 The complexity of the knee joint and the tremendous amount of work it does make it extremely vulnerable to injury and osteoarthritis.
 Although these conditions cannot be completely prevented, their prevalence can be lessened.
-The saying, ”If you don’t use it, you lose it” is important when considering knee health.
+The saying … “If you don’t use it, you lose it” is important when considering knee health.
 Many “natural” movements and exercises that would help to maintain the health of the knees are often abandoned quite early by many people.
-The result is, quite often, unfavorable.
+The result can be unfavorable.

 Much can be done to keep the knees healthy.
 Performing exercises such as modified squats, heel (calf) raises and leg (hamstring) curls are a step in the right direction.
 Making use of a healthy diet that includes foods capable of combating the arthritic condition found at joints such as the knee would also be helpful.

 Beginning June 3, the Fitness Center at the Cultural Center of Charlotte County will offer a four week training, titled “Ensuring healthy knees.”
 The training will address the needs of persons with existing knee problems and those wanting to prevent such problems.
 Preregistration is required.
 Interested persons are asked to call 941-625-4175, Ext.
 263, or visit the Fitness Center at 2280 Aaron St., Port Charlotte.